raboof/testwiki/test2.md

 # Hello, world :)

 Next up:

-* editing the markdown from the browser
+* allow editing the index page
-* POSTing it to the lambda
+* show a 'spinner' while saving
+* refresh when logging out
+* speed up saving
 * draw a nice picture explaining the rough serverless-wiki concept
+* creating new pages

 Done:

+* POSTing it to the lambda
+* editing the markdown from the browser
 * push html to storage
 * check out, update and push markdown
 * check credentials